dbolotov/minieda/README.md

 # minieda

 A minimalist Python package for exploratory data analysis with pandas.
-It currently contains one function:
+It currently contains two functions:

-`summarize()`: an expanded version of pandas' `describe()`, produces a table summary of a pandas DataFrame.
-Includes data types, missing values, zero counts, uniqueness, distribution stats, and skew.
+`summarize()`: an expanded version of pandas' `describe()`.
+Produces a table summary of a pandas DataFrame, including data types, missing values, zero counts, uniqueness, distribution stats, and skew.

+`summarize_ts()`: summarizes one or more datetime columns in a Series or DataFrame.
+Ignores non-timestamp columns.
+Includes min/max, range, missing values, uniqueness, and whether the data is sorted.

 ### Why use this?

-For quick insights into your DataFrame structure without writing verbose code.
+For quick insights into your data during exploratory analysis.

 ### Install from GitHub